Energy Healing Comes in Many Different Forms – Here's How It Works

 Different crystals are said to have different energy components – for example, amber reportedly promotes emotional and physical healing.

-Alvarez notes that utilising crystals is one way to practice energy healing in your daily life.
+Alvarez notes that utilizing crystals is one way to practice energy healing in your daily life.

 Basically, the field is overflowing with different treatments, but not all are backed by a significant amount of scientific research.